Online personal finance course for kids

 Many parents weren’t taught themselves.
 So where do you start?
 What do you teach them?
 How do you motivate them to make good financial decisions?

-Teaching your child about money made easy
+Teaching personal finance made easy

 Teaching teens budgeting